sweisser/versionfile/README.md

     $ versionfile get 'client'
     0.2.0

-Versions inside a Cargo.toml can also be read (but not modified yet):
+Versions of a Rust projects Cargo.toml can also be read (but not modified):

-    $ versionfile get-toml -d .
+    $ versionfile get-cargo .
-    1.0.7
+    2.0.0

 ### Makefile usage